National Pension System: Architecture

 Unlike traditional financial products where all the functions (sales, operations, service, fund management, depository) are done by one company, NPS follows an unbundled architecture where each step of the value chain has been made disjointed from the other.
 This unbundling not only allows the customer to mix and match his providers of service through the value chain, picking the best-suited option, but it also curbs the incidence of misselling.

-NPS architecture consists of the NPS Trust, which is entrusted with safeguarding subscribers' interests, two privately owned Central Recordkeeping Agencies (CRAs), which maintain the data and records, Point of Presence (POP) as collection, distribution and servicing arms, pension fund managers (PFM) for managing the investments of subscribers, a custodian to take care of the assets purchased by the fund managers, and a trustee bank to manage the banking operations.
+NPS architecture consists of the NPS Trust, which is entrusted with safeguarding subscribers' interests, three Central Recordkeeping Agencies (CRAs) which maintain the data and records, Point of Presence (PoP) as collection, distribution and servicing arms, Pension Fund Managers (PFM) for managing the investments of subscribers, a Custodian to take care of the assets purchased by the fund managers, and a Trustee Bank to manage the banking operations.
 At age 60 the customer can choose to purchase pension Annuity Service Providers (ASP).
-NPS investors can't opt for two pension fund managers, neither can switch to another pension fund before a year.
-In 2017, PFRDA increased the entry age in NPS to 70 years.
+In 2017, PFRDA increased the entry age in NPS to 70 years, from earlier upper age limit of 65 years.

-The number of pension fund managers (PFM) has increased to seven in NPS: SBI Pension Funds is the largest pension fund manager (PFM) in India and its assets under management(AUM) level is ₹61,000 crore.

-At present, central government employees have no say in the matter of choice of fund manager or investment allocation in NPS, as both are decided by the government.
-All the NPS contributions of Central government employees are being distributed evenly across three public sector fund managers :LIC Pension Fund, SBI Pension Fund and UTI Retirement Solutions.
+There are eleven Pension Fund Managers (PFMs) in NPS, out of which SBI Pension Funds is the largest.
 All the major commercial banks, brokers and stock holding corporations perform the role of PoP.
 The subscriber can choose any one of them.

-There are seven fund managers and eight annuity service providers for subscribers to choose from.
+Initially, government employees had no say in the matter of choice of fund manager or investment allocation in NPS, as both are decided by the government.
+In the default Standard scheme, NPS contributions of government employees is distributed evenly across three public sector fund managers : SBI Pension Funds, LIC Pension Fund, and UTI Pension Fund.
+Now, government can choose from additional choices (LC-50, LC-25, Scheme G).

 The subscriber can choose to invest either, wholly or in combination, in four types of investment schemes offered by the pension fund managers.
 These are: